Sir Henry Wilson, 1st Baronet: Staff officer

 Wilson graduated from Staff College in December 1893 and was immediately promoted captain.
-He was due to be posted with the 3rd Battalion to India early in 1894, but after extensive and unsuccessful lobbying – including of the Duke of Connaught – Wilson obtained a medical postponement from his doctor in Dublin.
-He then learned that he was to join the 1st Battalion in Hong Kong for two years, but was able (August 1894) to obtain a swap with another captain – who then died on his tour of duty.
+He was due to be posted with the 3rd Battalion to India early in 1894, but after extensive and unsuccessful lobbying he obtained a medical postponement.
+He then learned that he was to join the 1st Battalion in Hong Kong for two years, but swapped with another captain.
 There is no clear evidence as to why Wilson was so keen to avoid overseas service.
-Repington, then a staff captain in the Intelligence Section at the War Office, took Wilson on a tour of French military and naval installations in July, after which he had to write a report.
-After a very brief service with his regiment in September, with Repington's help Wilson came to work at the War Office in November 1894, initially as an unpaid assistant (he received a cheque from his uncle to tide him over) then succeeding to Repington's own job.
+Charles à Court Repington, then a staff captain in the Intelligence Section at the War Office, took Wilson on a tour of French military and naval installations in July.
+After a very brief service with his regiment in September, with Repington's help Wilson came to work at the War Office in November 1894, initially as an unpaid assistant, then succeeding to Repington's own job.

-The Intelligence Division had been developed by General Henry Brackenbury in the late 1880s into a sort of substitute General Staff; Brackenbury had been succeeded by Roberts protégé General Edward Chapman in April 1891.
 Wilson worked there for three years from November 1894.

-The division had six sections, (colonial defence, four foreign and topographic & library), each containing a Deputy Assistant Adjutant-General (with the rank of major), a staff captain and a military clerk.
-Much of the information was from public sources or from military attaches.
 From November 1895 Wilson found time to assist Rawlinson with his "Officer's Note Book" based on a previous book by Lord Wolseley, and which inspired the official "Field Service Pocket Book".

 Wilson worked in Section A (France, Belgium, Italy, Spain, Portugal and Latin America).
 In April 1895, despite intensive tutoring of up to three hours most days, he failed an exam in German for a posting to Berlin.
-However, on 5 May 1895, his 31st birthday, he took over from Repington as staff captain of section A, making him the youngest staff officer in the British Army.
+On 5 May 1895, he took over from Repington as staff captain of section A, making him the youngest staff officer in the British Army.
 His duties took him to Paris (June 1895, to inquire about the expedition to Borgu on the Upper Niger) and Brussels.
+In January 1896 he seemed likely to be appointed brigade major of the 2nd Brigade at Aldershot if the current incumbent, John Cowans, a notorious womaniser with a penchant for "rough trade", resigned, although in the event this did not happen until early September.